Bilalh/Tagger/Readme.md

 Issues
 ------
-* Bug in mp3 files somtimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
+* Bug in mp3 files sometimes when *replacing* (not adding) artwork on files who album art has *never* been edited in iTunes, means the file can't be added to iTunes.
 This happens sometimes happens after replacing the all work twice.

 *Work around*
 To replace a mp3 cover art a second time use `refresh`(⌘R) then `Parent Folder`(⌘↑) then `Back`(⌘\[) menus items then replace the cover.

-* Bug in malformed m4a files somtimes when *replacing* (not adding) artwork, means the file can't be played in iTunes.
+* Bug in malformed m4a files sometimes when *replacing* (not adding) artwork, means the file can't be played in iTunes.

 Libraries Used
 --------------